2013 Kansas City Royals season: Offseason and spring training

 Kansas City manager Ned Yost said "The key to our success this year is going to be our pitching staff, because we can catch the ball.
 If they're throwing strikes, we're going to be able to make plays and I think we're going to be able to score runs."
 Yost added, "It just gives you confidence going into the season knowing that everybody's ready, everybody's playing well."

 The Royals left Arizona (Surprise Stadium) without any players having any serious injuries.
 This was in contrast to March 2012 when closer Joakim Soria needed season-ending Tommy John surgery and starting catcher Salvador Pérez required knee surgery which sidelined him until late June 2012.

 Kansas City led the majors in team batting average, hits, doubles, runs scored and on-base percentage, clinching first place in the Cactus League standings.
 The Royals finished with a Cactus League-leading .335 batting average and 230 runs.

 After improving their starting rotation, the Royals were considered a "sleeper team" entering the 2013 season.
 The Royals appeared poised to challenge the AL champion Detroit Tigers in the AL Central.
 Overall, the Royals increased their chances that they would contend in 2013.

-According to Foxs Sports, for the first time in more than two decades the Kansas City Royals may become relevant again.
+According to Fox Sports, for the first time in more than two decades the Kansas City Royals may become relevant again.
 Other projections predicted the Royals to finish in second, third or even fourth place in the American League Central.

 "There's a lot to like about this team", Royals manager Ned Yost said.
 "I think we've got a great defense.
 I think our starting pitching is going to be a focal point and a strong asset to our club.
 Our relief pitching has always been dynamite in my mind."